cbaziotis/datastories-semeval2017-task6/README.md

 Read the source code and configure the program using the corresponding flags.

 If running with flag `PERSIST=True` then the checkpointing will be ON.
-This means that the model weight with the word indices will be saved to disk:
+This means that the model weights with the corresponding word indices will be saved to disk:
 ```
 models/cp_model_task6_sub1.hdf5
 models/cp_model_task6_sub1_word_indices.pickle